Contact Us For Help

 Fluency (Stuttering)

-Disruptions in the flow of speech can be characterized by word repetitions (My-my-my name is…), sound prolongations (m-m-m-my), frequent interjections or fillers (um, um, um), and/or blocking (difficulties getting words out).
+Disruptions in the flow of speech can be characterized by word repetitions (My-my-my name is…), sound prolongations (m-m-m-my), frequent interjections or fillers (um, um, um), and/or blocking (getting words out).

 Approach: 6-8 week block